mettamatt/code-reasoning/README.md

 3. **Enhanced Prompting**: Clearer, more structured guidance in the tool description
 4. **Enforcement of Best Practices**: Automatically aborts chains after 20 steps to prevent excessive recursion
 5. **Local Development**: Designed to work seamlessly with Claude Desktop for programming tasks
+6. **Advanced Debugging**: Comprehensive logging system for troubleshooting and analysis

 ## Key Differences from Original